Open-Verifik/verifik-documentation/docs/clients/account-information.md

 https://api.verifik.co/v2/clients/me
 ```

-With this service, you can bring your client information along with more information about your credits, subscription plan and the settings.
+With this service, you can obtain your client information along with more information about your credits, subscription plan and settings.

 ### Headers